 Southern Arizona back roads are generally scenic and most will also transport you back in history a hundred years or more.
 Many of our recommended back roads are paved.
 Some are not.

 Our featured unpaved roads are usually passable in a standard sedan.
-However, they are usually washboards when dry, and muddy, flooded, or otherwise impassable during and immediately after a rain.
+However, they are usually washboards when dry, muddy, flooded, or otherwise impassable during and immediately after a rain.

 Arizona has a ‘Stupid Motorist’ law.
 If you’re stupid enough to drive into a flooded wash (that is usually a dry or shallow stream bed), the authorities will pull you out, but you will pay for this very expensive service.
 I have assured the authorities that this website has no stupid motorists.

 Nevertheless, it’s always a good idea to check on road conditions before heading out.
+If you want to visit a museum, also check to see if they will be open.

 - U.S. Forest Service Current Weather & Road Conditions